Table of Contents

 Pomology is responsible for expanding fruit orchard programs in the United States during the mid-nineteenth century as a study of providing the growing population with fresh and crisp fruit.
 Pomology has contributed to the expansion of the agricultural sector and the number of cultivars available on the market today.

-As USDA horticulturists studied and imported foreign fruit varieties, increasing demand for fruit diversity led to developing experimental lots for fruit cultivation in agricultural colleges.
-Pomology now has the most significant impact on food production, resulting in-
+As USDA horticulturists studied and imported foreign fruit varieties, increasing demand for fruit diversity led to the development of experimental lots for fruit cultivation in agricultural colleges.
+Pomology now has the most significant impact on food production, resulting in

 - Crop yields are high.